stride3d/stride/README.md

 ## 🚀 Getting Started

-If you want to **create games using Stride**, please visit our [Getting Started Guide](https://doc.stride3d.net/latest/en/manual/get-started/index.html).
+If you want to **create games using Stride**, please visit our [Get started with Stride](https://doc.stride3d.net/latest/en/manual/get-started/index.html).
 This guide provides detailed instructions on how to download, install, and begin using Stride to develop your games.

 If you are interested in **building the Stride engine from source** or **contributing to its development**, please continue reading this README for instructions on how to build from source and contribute to the project.